yasiryagi/helpdesk/roles/storage-providers/README.md

 The system has shown to be quite resource intensive, so you should choose a VPS with specs equivalent to [Linode 8GB](https://www.linode.com/pricing?msclkid=eaa12e00529310e4665c730d6b01b014&utm_source=bing&utm_medium=cpc&utm_campaign=Linode%20-%20Brand%20-%20Search%20-%20LowGeo&utm_term=linode&utm_content=Linode) or better (not an affiliate link).

 Please note that unless there are any openings for new storage providers (which you can check in [Pioneer](https://testnet.joystream.org/) under `Working Groups` -> `Opportunities`), you will not be able to join.
-Note that the `Storage Working Group Lead` will be vigilant in booting non-performing `Storage Providers`, so if you have everything setup in advance, as outlined below, you could be the quickest to take a slot when it opens!
+Applying to the an opening is easiest in Pioneer, but once hired, you no longer need it.
+Actions you may want to perform after getting hired is easiest to do with the [CLI](/tools/cli/README.md#working-groups).
+With this, you can configure things like:
+- change your reward destination address
+- change your role key
+- increase your stake
+- leave the role

 ## Initial setup
 First of all, you need to connect to a fully synced [Joystream full node](https://github.com/Joystream/joystream/releases).
 By default, the program assumes you are running a node on the same device.
 For instructions on how to set this up, go [here](../validators).
 Note that you can disregard all the parts about keys before applying, and just install the software so it is ready to go.